-A new report – part of the Great School Libraries campaign run by CILIP (the Library and Information Association), CILIP’s School Libraries Group and the School Library Association – based on interviews with librarians, suggests the school library can boost pupils’ wellbeing in many ways.
+A report – part of the Great School Libraries campaign run by CILIP (the Library and Information Association), CILIP’s School Libraries Group and the School Library Association – based on interviews with librarians, suggests libraries in schools can boost pupils’ wellbeing in many ways.

 The findings show there’s an abundance of support for children within the library walls.